ctrl-A-del-specs/benefits-claims/README.md

 Commit Your Changes
 Push to the Branch
 Open a Pull Request

+## Future Work
+- Expand the dataset to cover more specific scenarios, especially within the NHS claims domain.
+- Refine the hybrid search functionality to improve MRR.
+- Incorporate real-time feedback mechanisms for further system improvement.

 ## Contact
 For any questions or suggestions, please contact kayalade007@gmail.com.